nodeschool/organizers/README.md

 @finnp forked the csvconf website and set up [a gh-pages branch](https://github.com/nodeschool/berlin/tree/gh-pages) for the berlin repo and thanks to the awesomeness that is GitHub Pages this url automatically works: http://nodeschool.io/berlin/

+You should create a code of conduct for your website and repository.
+You can use [this template](codeofconduct-template.md) as a starting point.
+Make sure to make all people feel welcome at your event.

 Another bonus feature is that you can simply use `gitter.im/nodeschool/<chaptername>` to automatically get a chat room for your chapter.

 ### 5